Meet the Trustees

 Deb is a noted community leader, serving as Trustee at Northwestern University, Vice Chair for United Way of Metropolitan Chicago and a Director for World Business Chicago.

 Deb and her husband Dave Underwood are parents to Alex, a rising DU senior and Men’s Soccer captain.
 Their youngest son, Matthew, will matriculate to DU in the fall of 2018.
-Deb and Mark are founding members of the University of Denver’s Parent Leadership Council.
+Deb and Dave are founding members of the University of Denver’s Parent Leadership Council.

 - Navin Dimond, MBA ‘87